 *You can reveal hidden formatting marks by clicking on the paragraph symbol (pilcrow) in the upper right of the Paragraph section of the Home tab.
-The keyboard shortcut for PC is Ctrl + Shift + 8, and for Mac is Command + 8.
+The Word keyboard shortcut for Windows is Ctrl + Shift + 8.
+For Mac it's Command + 8.

 7. Communicate your preferences

-Editors are usually willing to deviate from a style manual and accommodate author preferences.
+Freelance editors are usually willing to deviate from a style manual and accommodate author preferences (this is not always the case when working for a publisher).
 Style is flexible, and you, the writer, are the boss of your book.
-Knowing your preferences and pet peeves in advance allows the editor to factor them in from the get--go instead of having to take the time to query you about them.
+Knowing your preferences and pet peeves in advance allows the editor to factor them in from the get--go instead of having to take time to query you about them.

 For example, the American spelling of "axe" is "ax."
 Despite being American, I personally think this spelling looks weird and wrong (same with dialogue/dialog), so if the British spelling was used in a manuscript, I would query the author, asking whether its use was a deliberate choice.
 If they didn't care either way, I would default to American spelling.